JoshuaJFHolloway/CV/README.md

 For our WellMo project, I learnt ReactJS, Jest, Enzyme and Nightwatch.js without them being taught on the course and, following TDD, built and tested a functioning CBT thought recording app.
 Furthermore, I decided to complete one the Makers practise tech tests in React (Tic Tac Toe) so that I could further my knowledge of the tech.
 I am curious about absolutely everything and always looking for opportunities to learn.
-This is why

 ***